 Majors or certifications for the following areas of study: education, science, engineering, mathematics, healthcare, medicine, or social work

 Incomplete submissions will not be considered.
-Please complete and submit the form below.
-The following must be submitted as attachments via one email to Secretary@whitendwanyamemorialfund.org:
+Please complete and submit the pdf fillable application attached.
+The following must be submitted with the application as attachments via one email to Secretary@whitendwanyamemorialfund.org:

 Unofficial transcript that includes previous Fall semester's/quarter's grades

 A completed FAFSA application and results (for new university students beginning in Fall 2022)